Joseph Silbert Dean of Engineering

 |Linda K. Nozick

-Professor of Civil and Environmental Engineering and Director, Systems Engineering Program
+Professor and Director, School of Civil and Environmental Engineering

 |Linda Nozick joined the faculty at Cornell in 1992 after completing her doctorate.
 She has also been a visiting associate professor in the Operations Research Department at the Naval Postgraduate School in Monterey, Calif., and a visiting professor in the General Motors Global R&D Center in Warren, Mich.
 Her fields of expertise is complex systems modeling with an emphasis on critical infrastructure systems and hazardous materials transportation.
 She earned a B.S. in systems analysis and engineering from The George Washington University in 1989 and M.S.E. and Ph.D. from the University of Pennsylvania in systems engineering in 1990 and 1992, respectively.

 |Marjolein van der Meulen